PrinceRio-dev/UserInterfaceDesign/README.md

 # UserInterfaceDesign

+The main goal was to make a user centered design which can be helpful for the user, we have also considered Norman's principles while making this design.
+We have also tested our design using usability testing principles.

 The given attached file has midium fidelity prototype, and it was a team project.

 We have developed a user interface which provides a COVID-19 self assessment, BC provincial